 The Dutch café culture is strong in this city, but if you’re expecting lattes and muffins you’ll be sadly mistaken, for when the Dutch refer to cafés they are, in fact, talking about pubs.
-This sociable nation loves to talk and the Netherlands is home to thousands of bars.
+Netherlands is home to thousands of bars.
 When the sun comes out, these places are glorious and you'll find there are plenty of heaters and coverings for those grey days too.
 Most of them serve food and all dish up a hearty dose of gezelligheid (cosy fun)!

 This is a stunning city of charming walkways, chocolate box market squares, historic churches and whitewashed almshouses.
 It is the stuff that postcards are made of and will provide plenty of photo ops for you to share with your friends back home.
 You'll need to take in the markets, art galleries and late-night bistros to really do this place justice.